FTC-23511/SolversLib-Docs/features/pure-pursuit.md

 # Pure Pursuit

-The pure pursuit algorithm in FTCLib is developed so that the user only needs to add the desired waypoints and call the `followPath()` method in the [Path](https://github.com/FTCLib/FTCLib/blob/master/FtcLib/src/main/java/com/arcrobotics/ftclib/purepursuit/Path.java) class.
+The pure pursuit algorithm in SolversLib is developed so that the user only needs to add the desired waypoints and call the `followPath()` method in the [Path](https://github.com/FTCLib/FTCLib/blob/master/FtcLib/src/main/java/com/arcrobotics/ftclib/purepursuit/Path.java) class.
 To use this, you need to pass the [mecanum](https://docs.ftclib.org/ftclib/features/drivebases#mecanum) drivetrain as well as the odometry for the robot.
 Once the method is finished, it will return true or false depending on if it was successful or not.

 As an alternative, you can call the `loop()` method and directly input your odometry positions there.
 Make sure you update the odometry positions with each iteration of the loop.